MaDHouSe79/ox-on-qbcore/ox-scripts/ox_inventory/readme.md

 # Creatits.
 - All the Creatits goes to the maker of ox_inventory,
-- i just added some stuff to it and keep it running on qc-core.
+- i just added some stuff to it and keep it running on qb-core.

 # 🐞 Any bugs issues or suggestions, let my know. 👊😎